nla-asia/react-mentions-lite/README.md

 # React Mentions Lite

 A lightweight, TypeScript-ready React mentions component with support for @ mentions and # hashtags.
+Features trigger-specific titles, input-relative positioning, and imperative input control.

 ## Features